Rate equation limit for a combinatorial solution of a stochastic aggregation model: Summary of results

 This means that (\ref{eq:18b}) provides the correct connection between $t$ and $\sigma$, and that taking the $N\to\infty$ limit while maintaining $\sigma$ constant leads to the correct concentration profile $c_j(t)$.
 Additionally, it can be shown that not only does the average value of $n_j(s)$ converge to the correct limit, but that the probability distribution becomes infinitely sharp around the values defined by the kinetic equations (\ref{eq:2}).

-Using an asymptotic formula for the Bell polynomials, one finds an exact expression for the above described limit in terms of the BPA (\ref{eq:15}): define
+Using an asymptotic formula for the Bell polynomials { to be derived later, see (\ref{eq:26})}, one finds an exact expression for the above described limit in terms of the BPA (\ref{eq:15}): define

 where $w_c$ is the convergence radius of $G(w)$.
-One then finds
+One then finds {

-From this we deduce that the r.h.s.~of (\ref{eq:20}) is an exact solution of (\ref{eq:2}) whenever (\ref{eq:15}) is a solution of the discrete Marcus--Lushnikov model defined by (\ref{eq:9}), and viceversa, we obtain that the BPA, see (\ref{eq:15}), cannot be an exact solution of the discrete Marcus--Lushnikov model unless (\ref{eq:20}) solves the Smoluchowski equations (\ref{eq:2}).
+Here we have used the definition of $\Psi(\underline{z};S)$, see (\ref{eq:13}), in the first equality and the BPA, see (\ref{eq:15}), in the second.
+The third will follow, as mentioned above, from asymptotic estimates on Bell polynomials to be derived in Section \ref{sec:asymptotics}, see (\ref{eq:26}).} From this we deduce that the r.h.s.~of (\ref{eq:20}) is an exact solution of (\ref{eq:2}) whenever (\ref{eq:15}) is a solution of the discrete Marcus--Lushnikov model defined by (\ref{eq:9}), and viceversa, we obtain that the BPA, see (\ref{eq:15}), cannot be an exact solution of the discrete Marcus--Lushnikov model unless (\ref{eq:20}) solves the Smoluchowski equations (\ref{eq:2}).

 Generically, it is readily seen from what we know of scaling theory that (\ref{eq:20}) does not solve the Smoluchowski equations.
 Indeed, since the entire aggregation process described in the discrete Marcus--Lushnikov model stops when $S=N$, it follows that the infinite time limit corresponds to the $\sigma\to1$ limit.
-As is readily seen as well, if $G^\prime(w)\to\infty$ as $w\to w_c$, $w^*(\sigma)\to w_c$ as $\sigma\to1$. (\ref{eq:20}) thus leads to the scaling form
+As is also readily seen, if $G^\prime(w)\to\infty$ as $w\to w_c$, $w^*(\sigma)\to w_c$ as $\sigma\to1$. (\ref{eq:20}) thus leads to the scaling form